izivkov/CasioGShockSmartSync/README.md

 We have not tested the older **ECB-10** and **ECB-20** watches, but they will probably work as well.
 If you have these watches, please give feedback in [this](https://github.com/izivkov/CasioGShockSmartSync/issues/84) thread.

-## A Message to Casio
-I believe there is room for an open-source alternative to Casio's app, and I hope Casio views this project positively.
-We continuously receive feedback from users, and this app incorporates many of their suggestions.
-It caters to users who prefer not to share personal information, while also enhancing Casio watch sales by offering features like calendar integration and prayer alarms.

-I also hope some of the ideas from this project will be adopted in the official app.
-I would be happy to collaborate with Casio to add support on some of the no-longer supported watches, such as the GB-5600 series.
-If interested, reach out to me at izivkov@gmail.com

 ## What is it?
 I think we can do better than the official Casio G-Shock App!
 This app provides the following extra features: